 Through this process, your child will be involved in their own goal-setting and validation of their goals.
 Your child will learn to set their rubric to understand where they are and how they can move forward.

 Starting at around Grade 4 and above, our primary students engage in productive self-reflection and goal-setting throughout their academic journey.

 Should You Be Encouraging Your Child to Engage in Benchmarking?

 Students (upper primary and secondary) can use personal benchmarking as a tool to grow and set new goals for themselves at every stage.
 Setting personal benchmarks helps students stay organised and focused as they develop their academic skills.
 Benchmarking also allows students to identify areas of strength and areas that can be improved.

-Yes, it's always a good idea to encourage your child to engage in personal benchmarking - but children enrolled in OWIS are already learning these skills in school.
-To find out more about how your child is developing their intrinsic motivation at OWIS, or to find out how your child can benefit from enrolling at OWIS, visit us virtually through a virtual school tour.
+Yes, it’s always a good idea to encourage your child to engage in personal benchmarking – but children enrolled in OWIS are already learning these skills in school.
+To find out more about how your child is developing their intrinsic motivation at OWIS, or to find out how your child can benefit from enrolling at OWIS, join us for a school tour.

 (This blog was originally written in collaboration with Ms Salimah Hariyani, former Grade 2 Teacher, OWIS Nanyang.)